CONSTITUTION (Approved June 19, 2022)

 (2) Where the member to whom a proposed resolution referred to in sub clause (1) makes representations in writing to the Secretary or President of the Association (not exceeding a reasonable length) and requests that they be notified to the members of the Association, the Secretary or the President may send a copy of the representation to each member of the Association or, if they are not so sent, the member may require that they be read out at the meeting.

-(2) The common Seal shall not be affixed to any instrument except by the authority of the Council, and the affixing of the common Seal shall be attested to by at least two members of the Committee or one member of the Council and the Public Officer of the Association
+(2) The common Seal shall not be affixed to any instrument except by the authority of the Council, and the affixing of the common Seal shall be attested to by at least two members of the Committee or one member of the Council and the Secretary of the Association

 ALTERATION OF RULES AND STATEMENT OF PURPOSES